 Silver used as a biocide requires approval

-Silver, i.e. all chemical compounds releasing silver or silver ions, is considered a biocidal product that needs authorization if the purpose of the use is to prevent bacterial growth.
-Silver used as a biocidal product is covered by the provisions of Directive 98/8/EC concerning the placing of biocidal products on the market.
+Silver, that is all chemical compounds releasing silver or silver ions, is considered a biocidal product that needs authorisation if the purpose of the use is to prevent bacterial growth.
+Silver used as a biocidal product is covered by the provisions of the Biocidal Products Regulation (EU) No. 528/2012 concerning the placing of biocidal products on the market.

-Sweden has been assigned being the Rapporteur for several different silver compounds included in the review program of the directive 98/8/EC.
-The Rapporteur evaluates risks to human health and the environment connected with the use of silver in different types of biocidal products.
+Sweden has been assigned being the evaluating Member state for several different silver compounds included in the review program of the biocides legislation.
+The evaluation includes to assess risks to human health and the environment connected with the use of silver in different types of biocidal products.
 The results will be presented in an assessment report.
-The report forms the basis for the decision taken by the European Community regarding whether these silver compounds should be included in Annex I, IA or IB to directive 98/8/EC and thereby may be used as active substances in biocidal products in the future.
-Parts of this assessment report will be published on the website of the European Commission.
+The report forms the basis for a decision taken by the European Community regarding whether these silver compounds should be approved or not for biocidal use in the future.

 After the decision regarding whether silver should be approved, biocidal products containing silver as an active substance will require approval in Sweden, as in all EU countries, before they can be sold.
 Biocidal products containing silver substances which are not under evaluation or have not been approved must not be sold in Sweden.
 Articles treated with silver may only be placed on the market in the EU after 1 March 2017 if the silver substance contained has been approved for the use in question.